stanfordnmbl/opencap-processing/Moco/README.md

 # OpenSim Moco examples

-This folder contains examples that use [OpenSim Moco](https://opensim-org.github.io/opensim-moco-site/) to generate simulations using kinematic data proceessed by OpenCap.
+This folder contains examples that use [OpenSim Moco](https://opensim-org.github.io/opensim-moco-site/) to generate simulations using kinematic data processed by OpenCap.
 For installation instructions, please refer to the OpenSim Moco documentation.
 Currently, example scripts are provided in Matlab.

 ## Examples
 - `exampleSquat` contains an example Matlab script (`exampleSquat.m`) for tracking the provided squatting data (`squats1_videoAndMocap.mot`).